superwofy/CICPortal/README.md

 ## Combox

-The Combox uses essentially the same hardware as the CIC sans the Fujitsu Carmine gpu and half the RAM.
+The Combox uses essentially the same hardware as the CIC sans the Fujitsu Carmine GPU and half the RAM.
 If you read the HARMAN manual you will note that pins 8 (TX), 9 (RX) and 16 (GND) are UART to the SH4 chip.

 Hook up a simple UART (57600) adapter to those pins and you will see debug output that is printed by a custom binary (TestMenu).
 However, in order to do anything fun like say, execute commands we will need to login to this binary with root access.